SequoiaFL/sequoia-runtime-doc/README.md

 ## Eggroll Deployment

 This part introduces how to deploy [Eggroll](https://github.com/WeBankFinTech/eggroll).
-Select the corresponding environment in the following (please read the whole corresponding doc before building).
+Select the corresponding environment in the following (please read the whole corresponding doc before deploying).

 ### Eggroll 2.0.1